vasi/rEFInd/README.txt

 https://sourceforge.net/projects/refind/.
 Consult the BUILDING.txt file in
 the source code package for build instructions.
 Once  you've built the source code, you should duplicate the directory tree described above by copying the individual files and the icons directory to the ESP.
+Note that the binary file created by the build process will be called "refind.efi".
+You can use that name or rename it to include your architecture code, as you see fit.